TheNoyesLab/Bovine_Milk_Microbiome/README.md

 This repository contains the code for bioinformatic and R analysis of the paper "The impact of kit, environmental and sampling contamination on the observed microbiome of bovine milk".

 # Tables of script
-This repository contains 9 R scripts to reproduce the analysis presented in the manuscript.
+This repository contains nine R scripts to reproduce the analysis presented in the manuscript.

 The following code was sourced from Christopher Dean, <dean0358@umn.edu>
 - dada2